nextensio/automation/testbed/kind/README.md

 * install kind (https://kind.sigs.k8s.io/docs/user/quick-start/) - the kind command needs to be in $PATH

-* controller apis - get the controller git repo from gitlab, "cd controller/python; pip3 install ."
+* controller apis - get the apis git repo from gitlab, "cd apis/controller/python; pip3 install ."

 * install docker - plenty of docs on internet to do that